thanhit95/multi-threading/notes-demos-exercises.md

 Sometimes, we want to force a thread to terminate (for convenient).

 However, to be careful, the thread should terminate by itself, not by external factors.
-Assume that a thread is using resource or locking a mutex, and then it suddenly killed by external factors, so the harmful results are:
+Assume that a thread is using resource or locking a mutex, and then it is suddenly killed by external factors, so the harmful results are:

 - Resource may not be disposed/freed.
-- Mutex is not unlocked, which is strongly possible to leads to deadlock.
+- Mutex is not unlocked, which is strongly possible to leads to the deadlock.

 &nbsp;